MaskedRPGFan/FormList-Manipulator/README.md

 where,
 * first form is for Ingredient/Alchemy Item/Activator,
 * second for Flora/Tree/Misc/Activator/Container.
-* If you specify a different type of From, a warning will be thrown into the log, but the Form will be added.
+* If you specify a different type of Form, a warning will be thrown into the log, but the Form will be added.

 ## Simplified usage for Boy's Toys: